-Amplify’s Advent webinar from last year was also archived and can be watched online for free.
+Amplify’s Advent webinars from previous years are also available to watch on their website.
+Prepare for the Celebration of Advent featured Adam Hamilton and Susan Robb presenting their Advent studies that were published in 2022.
 Sharing the Christmas Story, Sharing Our Faith featured Adam Hamilton, Matt Rawle, and Laceye Warner discussing their three Advent studies that were published in 2021.

 Cokesbury’s Advent Study Comparison Chart

 Cokesbury has posted an Advent study comparison chart to help you decide which Advent study to use with your church or small group this year.
-We have even more Advent studies available at the Media Center, so keep reading to find out about additional options.
+We have even more Advent studies available at the Media Center, so keep reading to discover additional options.